-The multi-parameter measurement of each event is an essential feature of a homogeneous detector with dimensions (of order of 100 cm) substantially larger than the attenuation length (of order of 10 cm) of γ -rays of energy similar to the $0\nu\beta\beta$ decay Q-value.
-The multiparameter event signature, allowing to "resolve" a signal in more than one parameter, and the option of validating an observation through running with natural xenon, makes nEXO unique in its ability to discover a $0\nu\beta\beta$ signature.
-Measurement by means of multi-variable observations going beyond a one-dimensional peak search is an essential aspect of any believable discovery.
+The multiparameter measurement of each event is an essential feature of a homogeneous detector with dimensions (of order of 100 cm) substantially larger than the attenuation length (of order of 10 cm) of γ rays of energy similar to the $0\nu\beta\beta$ decay Q value.
+The multiparameter event signature, allowing us to "resolve" a signal in more than one parameter, and the option of validating an observation through running with natural xenon, makes nEXO unique in its ability to discover a $0\nu\beta\beta$ signature.
+Measurement by means of multivariable observations going beyond a one-dimensional peak search is an essential aspect of any believable discovery.
 This important point is often overlooked when experiments are discussed in terms of a one-dimensional rate analysis, where a low background is the only tool to perform a sensitive search.
 While low background is still very important, a logical question to ask is: how low does it need to be if several attributes can be determined simultaneously?
-In particular, the power of a multi-parameter experiment such as nEXO may substantially reduce risk, by allowing for a design that involves material purities already demonstrated at the time of the detector design.
+In particular, the power of a multiparameter experiment such as nEXO may substantially reduce risk, by allowing for a design that involves material purities already demonstrated at the time of the detector design.

-In this article we present the experiment design, and predict the sensitivity reach and discovery potential of nEXO, explicitly taking into account its multi-parameter event structure.
+In this article, we present the experiment design and predict the sensitivity reach and discovery potential of nEXO, explicitly taking into account its multiparameter event structure.

-A brief review of the EXO-200 detector is provided in section II.
+A brief review of the EXO-200 detector is provided in Sec.
+II.
 This is important because the success of EXO-200 does more than validate the generic concept of nEXO.
 In fact, the background in nEXO and the sensitivity discussed here are, for the most part, projected using materials whose radioactive contaminations were already tested in EXO-200.
 The larger detector size and more advanced instrumentation are the ingredients required to obtain the sensitivity presented here.

 Section III introduces the conceptual design of the experiment, highlighting the novel solutions that are being investigated to enhance performance and deal with the size of a tonne-scale experiment.
-The simulations that are used to model the detector are introduced in Section IV.

 Establishing a background model for the sensitivity calculation requires a careful assessment of the various contributions, in particular those from radioactivity in the detector materials. nEXO's approach to building the background model is based on the successful methodology developed by EXO-200 and is grounded in existing radio-assay measurements and Monte Carlo particle transport.
-This is discussed in section V.
+A complete and quantitative evaluation of potential sources of background is described in Sec.
+IV.
+The simulations that are used to model the detector and background are introduced in Sec.
+V.

-A discussion of the sensitivity methodology, which is based on the frequentist approach, is presented in section VI.
-This is followed in section VII by the expected background budget and results for sensitivity and discovery potential.
+A discussion of the sensitivity methodology, which is based on the frequentist approach, is presented in Sec.
+VI.
+This is followed in Sec.
+VII by the expected background budget and results for sensitivity and discovery potential.